Zendro-dev/JSON-Schema-to-Zendro-Converter/manuals/How_to_use_converter_and_zendro.md

 In the `./graphql-server/migrations/` folder, you'll find the migration files that sets up each model.
 If you choose not to use Zendro, you can still use the migrations to generate the complete GraphQL schema and set up the database.

 To generate and execute a specific migration, ensure that your database is accessible.
 You can do this starting Zendro only with the database service.
-Modify `./docker-compose-dev.yml` or `./docker-compose-prod.yml` as needed.
+Modify `./docker-compose-dev.yml` or `./docker-compose-prod.yml` as needed and start Zendro.

 Then, navigate to the `./graphql-server/` directory and execute: